 You can only imagine his consternation at the state of affairs these days.
-Certainly, noise pollution is now being recognised as a major issue for urbanites.
-It’s almost impossible to find moments of quiet in a bustling city – even returning back home to a flat, you’re still going to have neighbours arguing, music blasting, revellers etc. All of this din, subconsciously or otherwise, must be playing havoc on tens of millions’ psychological well-being.
+Certainly, noise pollution is now seen as a major issue for urbanites.
+It’s almost impossible to find moments of quiet in a bustling city – even returning back home to a flat, you’re going to have neighbours arguing, music blasting, revellers raving etc. All of this din, subconsciously or otherwise, must play havoc on tens of millions’ psychological well-being.

 And so as time goes by, old people give up the cities and retire to the country; and yet there is not much cause for hope there either, for country towns are year by year going the way of Kyoto, their streets strung with bright lights.
 There are those who say that when civilization progresses a bit further transportation facilities will move into the skies and under the ground, and that our streets will again be quiet, but I know perfectly well that when that day comes some new device for torturing the old will be invented.
 ‘Out of our way, old people,’ we say, and they have no recourse but to shrink back into their houses, to make whatever tidbits they can for themselves, and to enjoy their evening sake as best they can to the accompaniment of the radio.